Skip to main content

 Background

-The Implementation Board will be expected to work with young people, the youth work sector and the Welsh Government to explore the recommendations further and start working towards implementation of those recommendations.
+The Implementation Board will be working with young people, the youth work sector and Welsh Government to achieve this.
+It will consider the recommendations and how to deliver them in accordance with the ‘Seven Principles of Public Life (GOV.UK)’

-• Consider and take action to ensure stakeholders can feed into the work of the Implementation Board, which should include all key strategic organisations within the youth work sector.
+• Ensure stakeholders can feed into the work of the Implementation Board.
+This should include all key strategic organisations within the youth work sector.

-• Take into account the outcome of any review into the funding of youth work, including a consideration of what impact that may have on the recommendations made by the Interim Youth Work Board.
+• Consider the outcome of any review into the funding of youth work.
+Consider any potential impact on the recommendations made by the Interim Youth Work Board

-• Consider the impact of any proposed changes to legislation as a means of strengthening and sustaining youth work in Wales, particularly in terms of definitions of youth work, youth support worker and youth worker.
+• Consider the impact of any proposed changes to legislation as a means of strengthening and sustaining youth work.
+Particularly in terms of definitions of youth work, youth support worker and youth worker.

-• Advise on further research or information needed to strengthen the evidence base for youth work and to steer the work of the Implementation Board and any potential future body.
+• Advise on further research or information needed to strengthen the evidence base for youth work.
+Steer the work of the Implementation Board and any potential future body.

-• Taking into account the existing structures, consider development, recruitment and retention within the youth work workforce, a career structure for the workforce and promotion of the youth work profession.
+• Taking into account the existing structures, consider development, recruitment and retention within the youth work workforce.
+Look at a career structure for the workforce and promotion of the youth work profession.

-• Consider the outcome of current Welsh language pilots and how this learning can be used to strengthen and increase youth work services delivered in Welsh.
+• Consider the outcome of current Welsh language pilots.
+Consider how this learning can be used to strengthen and increase youth work services delivered in Welsh.

-• Consider further the need for clear communications and marketing to ensure the value and impact of youth work is understood across the youth work sector and beyond.
+• Consider further the need for clear communications and marketing.
+This should ensure the value and impact of youth work is understood across the youth work sector and beyond.

 • Support the work taking place to progress the Interim Youth Work Board’s other recommendations.